-The Ivor Novello Award-shortlisted film music soundtrack by Dan Jones.
+The Ivor Novello Award-nominated film music soundtrack by Dan Jones.

 The eclectically mischievous and moving score to Louis Theroux’s most daring exposé yet, by multi award-winning composer Dan Jones.
 With additional music by Stew Jackson and performances by the BBC National Orchestra of Wales.